 Photos and Scanners

 This is the big one.
 Every project, every cool drawing, every Lego build or K’Nex bridge gets a photo.
 C now expects a photo whenever he finishes a project.
 What is even cooler, is that he has taken ownership of the process and does the photos and videos himself!
 This gives us a huge and growing collection of digital records of his work.
 One day I’ll even get round to collecting and collating them all in one place.
-The beauty of photos is that they are time-stamped, so there’s a definite record of when the work was completed.
+The beauty of photos is that they are time-stamped, so there’s definite records of when the work was completed.

 Also, as we have limited space and metres of drawings (!), we have a scanner that we use to get a high-definition copy of C’s drawings.
 We can then happily get rid of the hard-copy – leaving more room for new drawings.
 As his little sister J is just getting into the act of writing this has moved up from a ‘nice-to-have’ to a necessity if we are not to be drowned in paper!